paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 {: refdef}

 It gives me great joy now when we say hello to new attendees, and find fellow tech enthusiasts from all over the world have joined our "local meetup".
-Now though, I think "local" only really applies to that nice community "feel" of a meetup, since any open online meetup is global by default.
-As long as you are awake during [AEST][]/[AEDT][] time zone evenings, you are welcome at any meetup that I host! :smiley:
+These days, though, "local" seems to only really apply to that nice community "feel" of a meetup, since any open online meetup is global by default.
+As long as you are awake during [AEST][]/[AEDT][] time zone evenings, you are welcome at any online meetup that I host, no matter where you are reading this! :smiley:

 So, as a meetup organiser, you have the opportunity to choose how high you would like the fences around your meetup to be: as low as [live streaming][], or as